 At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

-Additionally, since this is a beginner class focused around lettering and typography, I will be using some terms you may not know.
+Since this is a beginner class focused on hand lettering and typography, I will be using some terms you may not know.
 Here is a list of terms you may want to read up on just in case you're not sure what they are:

 One last thing to note about this tutorial before we get too much further: this tutorial is about drawing letterforms, and it includes a lot of info about "why" we do certain things when it comes to typography.
 This tutorial is more of a guide to provide you with the basics and the understanding, while still allowing you to grow and practice on your own.
 If I provided you with the exact dimensions of little details and provided every little bit of information, I feel you wouldn't learn and grow as much on your own.
 Lettering is all about practice and persistence.